 5. Stop multitasking.

-Do you have tips or goals that help with productivity?
+Do you have more productivity tips for busy moms?
 Comment with your tips!